Jérôme Segal: Writing

 Segal defines himself as an "interventionist" and "pathological writer".
 He seeks to discuss with the public issues that he considers important.
-Since 2008, he has maintained a blog entitled Le petit flambeau – L’Autriche vue par un universitaire français ("The little torch - Austria as seen by a French academic"), dealing among other things with Austrian politics, racism and secularism.
-Since 2008, he has been the author of more than 70 news articles, literary and cinematographic reviews and reviews published on the Nonfiction.fr site addressing the previously mentioned themes, as well as animal rights, or even preparation for running a marathon.
+Since 2008, he has maintained a blog entitled Le petit flambeau – L'Autriche vue par un universitaire français ("The Little Torch – Austria as Seen by a French Academic"), dealing among other things with Austrian politics, racism and secularism.
+Since 2008, he has been the author of more than 70 news articles, literary and cinematographic reviews and reviews published on Nonfiction.fr addressing the previously mentioned themes, as well as animal rights, or even preparation for running a marathon.
 He is also a writer for the antispeciesism journal L'Amorce ("The Primer").
 Segal is also a journalist, working as a French media correspondent in Austria and has authored dozens of articles since 2002.

 Activism

-Jérôme Segal is an advocate against racism and for helping refugees in Austria.
+Jérôme Segal opposes racism and advocates helping refugees in Austria.
 Since his discovery in Montreuil, in 2001, of the situation of the Roma in Europe, he has been involved in the community, as an activist and intellectual, notably with two articles published in the review Les Temps modernes.

-An advocate for animal rights, he practices veganism and is committed to antispeciesism.
-Several of his books and articles advocate for animal rights.
+An advocate of animal rights, he practices veganism and is committed to antispeciesism.
+Several of his books and articles advocate animal rights.
 He is also a member in Austria of the Team Vegan sports association.
 In France, he was a candidate of the Animalist Party in the 2019 European election.

-Segal also advocates against the sexual mutilation of minors, more precisely the subject of circumcision, which he condemns in the name of the right of children to their physical integrity.
+Segal also speaks against the sexual mutilation of minors, more precisely the subject of circumcision, which he condemns in the name of the right of children to their physical integrity.
 He tackles this subject from a historical point of view in his book Athée et Juif, as well as in newspaper articles and journals.